nextbysam/Saternal/docs/NATURAL_LANGUAGE_COMMANDS.md

 ╰───────────────────────────────────────────────────────────╯
 ```

 This overlay is rendered directly onto the GPU framebuffer, **not** sent to the shell.
+The UI box appears directly below your cursor line with a 2-column indent, making it feel like an integrated part of your terminal session rather than a disconnected popup.

 ### 3. Visual Confirmation Mode